-- Content Area: Academic English Language Arts/Writing - Objective Grade Level: Elementary School - Benchmark: 65% - Measure and Data Collected: Course Grades in Reading / Ela - Data Collection Timeline: Each Academic Quarter - Success Criteria: Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) - Number of Participants Measured: 129 - Number of Participants Meeting Success Criteria: 103 (79.8%) - Objective Progress Rating: 5 Stars (Meets or Exceeds Benchmark) - Programmatic Recommendations and Rationale: No changes needed.
-For the next operational year, the program is encouraged to continue providing the same level of reading and writing activities offered to all students in the program.
-If needed, the program may benefit from identifying those students with the lowest academic performance and, when possible, providing direct instruction in reading and writing for these identified students. - Rationale (NM): The Grace Place for Children and Families (Elementary School) 21st CCLC program reported reading grades on a total of 129 regularly participating elementary-school students that attended at least one day during the 2017-2018 academic year.
+- Content Area: Academic English Language Arts/Writing - Objective Grade Level: Elementary School - Benchmark: 65% - Measure and Data Collected: Report Card Grades - Data Collection Timeline: Academic grades for quarters 1, 2, and 4

+- Success Criteria: Maintain an A/B grade or improve from a grade of C to A/B or a grade of D/F to A/B/C (or grading scale equivalents). - Number of Participants Measured: 231 - Number of Participants Meeting Success Criteria: 151 (65.4%) - Objective Progress Rating: 5 Stars (Meets or Exceeds Benchmark) - Programmatic Recommendations and Rationale (Written by Program): No changes needed.
+Continue providing the same level of reading and writing activities to support the needs of students in the Grace Place program. - Rationale: The Grace Place (C13 Elementary) 21st CCLC program reported reading grades on a total of 231 regularly participating elementary-school students that attended at least one day during the 2018-2019 academic year.
 Assessment of reading grades compared first, second, or third quarter reading grades (using second quarter only if the student did not have first-quarter grades, and using third-quarter only if the student did not have second quarter grades) and fourth quarter reading grades (the FLDOE requires students to have fourth quarter grades to be considered for analysis).
-Overall, using the required comparison method for grades developed by the FLDOE for newer 21st CCLC programs, a total of 103 out of 129 regularly participating elementary-school students with comparison grades (79.8%) demonstrated improved knowledge based on their reading-grade performance from the first-available grading period to the final grading period of the 2017-2018 academic year (e.g., from Q1 to Q4, Q2 to Q4, or Q3 to Q4).
-However, if including

-'maintenance' of average grades as meeting the objective (which many would consider acceptable to demonstrate knowledge gain over the course of an academic year), then a total of 117 elementary-school students would have demonstrated maintenance or improvement (90.7% of the regularly participating students with comparison grades).

-- Data Collection and Evaluation Recommendations and Rationale: The Grace Place for Children and Families (Elementary School) 21st CCLC program should develop a plan with specific methods for improving the collection of reading course grades during the next academic year, as proposed and required.
-The program should include plans to collect grades from all grading periods and for all elementary-school students that have attended the program, even if they stop attending (particularly if they attend at more than 29 days). - Rationale: Course grades are integral to both the FLDOE evaluation requirement and for reporting to the US Department of Education for elementary-school students.
-As one of the only metrics for 21st CCLC programs under the Government Performance and Results Act, such data helps demonstrate the progress of 21st CCLC programs across the country.
-The low proportion of elementary-school students with such data for comparison (75% or less) is concerning and makes it difficult to demonstrate progress towards grades-based objectives.
-Overall, the Grace Place for Children and Families (Elementary School) 21st CCLC program reported reading grades on a total of 129 regularly participating elementary-school students that attended at least one day during the academic year - 74.1% of the 174 students attending the program during the 2017-2018 academic year.
-Data submitted by the program included 45 students with missing reading grades (i.e., having grades from only one of two comparison grading periods) and no academic-year participating students without any reading grades reported.
-It is noted that the program has direct access to district data through the StopWatch program, which was developed for afterschool programs in Collier County.
-This provides immediate access to the FSA data once it is released, so there is little delay in gathering required data.
-The evaluator has direct access to StopWatch and pulls all program data directly from the district, such that the data are as complete and accurate as possible.
+Overall, using the required comparison method for grades developed by the FLDOE for newer 21st CCLC programs, a total of 151 out of 231 regularly participating elementary-school students with comparison grades (65.4%) demonstrated improved knowledge based on their reading-grade performance from the first-available grading period to the final grading period of the 2018-2019 academic year (e.g., from Q1 to Q4, Q2 to Q4, or Q3 to Q4).
+However, if including 'maintenance' of average grades as meeting the objective (which many would consider acceptable to demonstrate knowledge gain over the course of an academic year), then a total of 191 elementary-school students would have demonstrated maintenance or improvement (82.7% of the regularly participating students with comparison grades). - Data Collection and Evaluation Recommendations and Rationale (Written by Program): No changes needed.
+Continue using the Collier County School District's StopWatch dashboard, which allows the program to collect all academic and demographic data on students directly from the school district central databases. - Rationale: Course grades are integral to both the FLDOE evaluation requirement and for reporting to the US Department of Education for elementary-school students.
+As one of the only metrics for 21st CCLC programs under the Government Performance and Results Act, such data help demonstrate the progress of 21st CCLC programs across the country.
+Overall, the Grace Place (C13 - Elementary) 21st CCLC program reported reading grades on a total of 231 regularly participating elementary-school students that attended at least one day during the academic year - 99.6% of the 232 elementary-school students attending the program during of the 2018-2019 academic year.
+Data submitted by the program included 1 students with missing reading grades (i.e., having grades from only one of two comparison grading periods) and no academic-year participating students without any reading grades reported.